<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=1467122&amp;fmt=gif">

 1. Lift Truck AMRs

-Lift truck AMRs, like Seegrid's Palion Lift, are equipped with lifting mechanisms to handle heavy loads, such as pallets or large containers.
+Lift truck AMRs, like Seegrid's autonomous Lift, are equipped with lifting mechanisms to handle heavy loads, such as pallets or large containers.
 They can lift and transport various load types to their designated locations with precision and efficiency, contributing to more streamlined warehouse operations.

 2. Tow Tractor AMRs